kenwals/Wildlife-Rescue/README.md

 ![HTML error message ](wireframe/lint-message-4.png)

 For the Google places API script , an "unused variable" linting error comes up for initAutocomplete .
-But the function is called by the other Google places s
+But the function is called by the other Google places script embedded on the page.

+#### Case number verses Case _id

+It might be worth flagging that case number and case _id are two seperate fields , which could get mixed up when being talked about in coversation with others, as they do have a one to one relationship.
+The difference is Case number is visible to the user and is in a human friendly format and is searchable for the user. case _id is unknown to the user, but the developer needs to use it when working with case and notes creation, editing and deletion.

 ### Project barriers and solutions